-- 1. The education services to be provided by the district. - 2.
-The amount to be paid by the licensed public or private residential facility.
+- 1. The education services to be provided by the district LEA. - 2.
+The amount to be paid by the licensed public or private residential facility to the district LEA.

-The amount paid will be equal to the district's full cost of providing the education services delineated by the contract as determined by the district.
-Such students will be excluded from all average daily attendance and other reports provided to the state that would result in the distribution of state funding to the district.
+The amount paid will be equal to the district's LEA's full cost of providing the education services delineated by the contract as determined by the district LEA.
+Such students will be excluded from all average daily attendance and other reports provided to the state that would result in the distribution of state funding to the district LEA.

-In the event a residential facility fails to sign a contract with the district agreeing to pay the full cost for providing education services, the school district in which the residential facility is located will not be responsible for providing education services to the out-of-state students residing in the residential facility.
+In the event a residential facility fails to sign a contract with the district LEA agreeing to pay the full cost for providing education services, the school district LEA in which the residential facility is located will not be responsible for providing education services to the out-of-state students residing in the residential facility.

-B. Determining Residency
+C. Determining Residency

-In determining whether a student is from outside the state of Idaho, the school district in which the residential facility is located will determine the primary residency of the student's parent or guardian.
-Proof of Idaho residency will be established by showing an Idaho motor vehicle driver's license, payment of Idaho state income taxes, or other documentation evidencing residency within the state of Idaho.
+In determining whether a student is from outside the state of Idaho, the school district LEA in which the residential facility is located will determine the primary residency of the student's parent or guardian.
+Proof of Idaho residency will be established by showing a current an-Idaho motor vehicle driver's license, payment of Idaho state income taxes, utility bill from a primary residence, or other documentation evidencing residency within the state of Idaho.